-YVWD, South Mesa, South Mountain, and private well users pump groundwater from the Calimesa management area for municipal, agricultural and domestic uses.
+YVWD, South Mesa, South Mountain, and private well users operate water supply wells in the Calimesa management area for municipal, agricultural and domestic uses.
 Sustainable yield pumping allocations were assigned to each user based on historical usage from the 1966 WY to the 2018 WY (Dudek 2022a).
-Groundwater extractions by private well users were obtained from information in the USGS YIHM, and were assumed constant at 192 AFY for the 2019 through 2022 WY.
+Groundwater extractions by private well users were estimated at 192 AF in the 2024 WY using the USGS YIHM.
+This exceeds the sustainable yield pumping allocation of 137 AFY for private well users in this management area (Figure 17).
+The Yucaipa GSA will identify and contact the private well users in the Calimesa management area to confirm their use of groundwater and reassess the sustainable yield pumping allocations in the first 5-year period after adopting the GSP.

-YVWD pumped 1,738 AF in the 2022 WY, which was below the sustainable yield pumping allocation of 2,341 AFY assigned to YVWD (Figure 16).
-South Mesa pumped 1,571 AF in the 2022 WY, which was below their sustainable yield pumping allocation of 1,959 AFY (Figure 16).
-South Mountain pumped 889 AF in the 2022 WY and exceeded their sustainable yield pumping allocation of 518 AFY by 371 AF (Figure 16).
-South Mountain will reduce its net use of groundwater over the next 5 years to offset the pumping overage of 518 AFY.
+YVWD did not pump groundwater in the Calimesa Management Area in the 2024 WY.
+South Mesa pumped 1,814 AF in the 2024 WY, which was below their sustainable yield pumping allocation of 1,959 AFY (Figure 17).
+South Mountain pumped 246 AF in the 2024 WY, which was below their sustainable yield pumping allocation of 518 AFY (Figure 17).
+Total pumping in the Calimesa management area for the 2024 WY was 2,252 AF, which was below its respective sustainable yield of 4,955 AFY (Figure 18).